Why Most Indian HNIs Cannot Buy UK Property Directly

 This article is for informational purposes only.
 It is not investment advice, tax advice, legal advice, or financial advice of any kind.
 Nothing in this article constitutes a recommendation, solicitation, or offer to buy, sell, or hold any asset or investment product.

 Yield figures, capital growth estimates, market comparisons, and scoring frameworks presented in this article are indicative only.
 They do not represent guaranteed, assured, or projected returns.
-Past performance and market data referenced here are not a reliable indicator of future results.
 One size does not fit all: what is appropriate for one investor may not be appropriate for another, depending on domicile, tax residence, family structure, asset profile, risk appetite, and investment objectives.

 International property investment involves complex legal, tax, and regulatory considerations that differ significantly by jurisdiction.
-Before making any investment decision, seek independent advice from qualified legal, tax, financial, and investment professionals in your own jurisdiction and in the jurisdiction of the target asset.
-Nothing in this article should be relied upon as a substitute for advice from your own professional advisers.
+Before making any investment decision, seek independent advice from qualified legal, tax, financial, and investment professional advisers in your own jurisdiction and in the jurisdiction of the target asset.
+Nothing in this article should be relied upon as a substitute for that advice.

 Private syndicates · Beneficial ownership · End-to-end management

 This sits outside FCA-regulated collective investment scheme requirements and is available exclusively to Certified High Net Worth Individuals and Self-Certified Sophisticated Investors under the Financial Promotion Order 2005.
-Entry is between £75,000 and £175,000 for shared syndicates and above £1,000,000 for private syndicates.
-Indian investors access this through LRS.
-29k manages the process end-to-end: property identification, KYC and UK bank account setup, acquisition through legal partners, and quarterly rental distributions with full cash flow statements.
+Entry is between £75,000 and £175,000 for co-ownership and above £1,000,000 for private syndicates.
+29k’s role is to structure and administer the arrangement, from property identification and KYC through to acquisition via legal partners and ongoing management.
+Nothing here is an offer, a recommendation, or a forecast of return.
+Capital is at risk.

 <10